OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 1. In your **Resource group** click **{{Create > Web App}}**
-2. Create a Windows Node Application under runtime stack and operating system.
+2. Create a Windows Node Application under runtime stack and operating system
 3. Take note of your Azure app name.
 This will be the address of your web application: [your-site].azurewebsites.net
 4. After the web app is set up, route the path of the web application to default to the home path by navigating to **{{Configuration > Path Mappings > Virtual applications and directories}}**
 5. Set the Physical path to ```site\wwwroot\guide``` and the Virtual Path to ```/```